praveentcom/applaunch-wiki/CONTRIBUTING.md

-# Contributing to StoreReady
+# Contributing to AppLaunch Wiki

-First off, thank you for considering contributing to StoreReady!
-It's people like you that make StoreReady such a great tool.
+First off, thank you for considering contributing to AppLaunch Wiki!
+It's people like you that make AppLaunch Wiki such a great tool.

 ## Code of Conduct